ChuaJiaLin/Y3S2/High Performance Data Processing/Assignment 2/big_data.md

 The memory usage (~2528 MiB) is also lower than Pandas, indicating more efficient memory management.
 Compared to Dask, Polars achieves better speed while still maintaining relatively low memory usage.

 Overall, Polars is highly suitable for high-performance data processing on a single machine.
-However, like Pandas, it operates within a single-node environment, and for extremely large datasets, distributed frameworks such as Dask or Apache Spark may be more appropriate.
+However, like Pandas, it operates within a single-node environment, while for extremely large datasets, distributed frameworks such as Dask may be more appropriate.
 ________________________________________

 ### **📊 Overall Comparison**